 If a student travels to an area which the School deems to be high risk (based on local, state, and federal recommendations), or if the student engages in activity which, in the opinion of the School’s administration, might jeopardize the health and safety of himself or the School community (which may include off campus athletics, attending large gatherings, etc.), he may be required to quarantine for a period of 14 days off-campus and continue his studies remotely without any reduction in tuition (reference the Parental Implied Consent and Social Contract).

 Depending on the prevalence and the overall decision of the School, the student will be required to do a 14-day self-quarantine at home and produce a negative PCR test within 3-5 days of returning to campus.
 The student will also be tested upon their arrival to campus through Jackson Lab and will remain in the quarantine dorm or his room until that test result is received.
-The cost of this test is $95.00 and will be charged to the student’s account.
+The cost of this test is $75.00 and will be charged to the student’s account.
 This repopulation test will only be administered on Saturdays before 2:00pm at the Health Center.
 The approval for return to campus will be at the discretion of the Deans of Students’ Office.

 For purposes of these policies, a face-covering is defined as a cloth face covering that covers the nose and mouth of a person with the intent of reducing the spread of COVID-19 or any other respiratory virus/disease.
 The School will provide each student with two face coverings.
 Face coverings (mask type; no gaiters) must be made of cloth (at minimum two-ply), effectively cover the student’s nose and mouth, fit snug against the face, and be of a solid color.
 Any writing, design, or symbol other than related to Avon Old Farms School will be prohibited.

 This spring, we will return to our usual dress code: